A volunteer helping patients coming for NHS appointments is facing a £300 bill after a thief stole his bike chained up outside Castle Hill Hospital.

 David Walker, 66, has given up his Friday afternoons to greet patients arriving at the hospital’s main reception for almost five years.

 However, he walked out of the hospital at the end of his shift to discover his bike had been stolen from the cycle shelter outside the main reception.

 Mr Walker said: “I often go into town on errands and I suppose I could understand if this had happened in the middle of town.

 “But I couldn’t believe that it would happen outside Castle Hill Hospital in the middle of the day.”

-Mr Walker started volunteering for Hull and East Yorkshire Hospitals NHS Trust after retiring from his job as a heavy goods mechanic in April 2014.
+Mr Walker started volunteering for Hull University Teaching Hospitals NHS Trust after retiring from his job as a heavy goods mechanic in April 2014.

 He cycled the 20-minute journey from his home in Anlaby to help out at the hospital most Fridays, except when bad weather forced him to catch the bus.

 He was devastated earlier this year when fellow volunteer and friend John Haines died of cancer, ending a great double act which had entertained visitors, patients and staff arriving at the hospital for years.

 Now, he is facing the prospect of shelling out to replace his black Trek 1000 hybrid bike after the thief cut through the security chain attaching it to the rail.